diazdon000/diazdon000/README.md

 Yo, I'm Donovan.
-I currently am occupied by school but I will do some stuff on here occasionally in my free-time.
+I currently am occupied by school but I will do some stuff on here occasionally.
 If you need me you can email me at donovanmdiaz@gmail.com or message me on Discord at rice#7788.

 In my free time I usually play..
-- Roblox
+- Roblox (Depends on the game whether I play casually or competitively.)
-- Rainbow Six Siege
+- Rainbow Six Siege (Casually)
-- CSGO
+- CSGO (Kinda gray between playing competitively and casually.)
-- Team Fortress 2
+- Team Fortress 2 (Definetly play casually.
+Competitive TF2 is a nightmare.)

 And some others that I can't remember the names of.

+I like butter bread, its really good.
+I dislike coconuts, can't stand the flavor of them.
+It's possible I'm not eating it with the right combination though.
+Favortie color: Java